Adldap2/Adldap2-Laravel/docs/auth/installation.md

 Inside your `config/adldap_auth.php` file there is a configuration option named `usernames`.

-This array contains the `ldap` attribute you use for authenticating users, as well as the `eloquent` attribute for locating the LDAP users model.
+This array contains the `ldap` attribute you use for authenticating users, as well as the `eloquent` attribute for locating the LDAP users local model.

 ```php
 'usernames' => [

     'ldap' => 'userprincipalname',